 If you prefer a sticky texture, you can use it as it is, but if you want it smooth (I personally do), you can rinse it quickly with water to wash off the sliminess on the surface.

-The stickiness tends to increase as it cools down, so cooked rice becomes tends to clump together when left to stand.
+The stickiness increases as it cools down, so cooked rice clumps together when left to stand.
 If this sticky rice is used to make zosui as it is, the excess starch on the sticky rice will dissolve into the soup, making the soup a bit slimy.

-After a quick wash, transfer the rice to a colander or other container to drain.
+After a quick wash, drain the rice into a colander or other container.

-To achieve the silky texture of the eggs, turn off the heat about 30 seconds after adding the eggs to the soup.
+To achieve the silky texture of the eggs, turn off the heat for about 30 seconds after adding them to the soup.
 The eggs will cook in the residual heat and this will result in a zosui with wonderful textures throughout.

 If the eggs are cooked for a long time over a strong heat, they might become tough and rubbery.

-Don’t cook the egg for too long to avoid a tough and rubbery texture.
+Don’t cook the egg too long to avoid a tough and rubbery texture.

 Chicken Zosui (Japanese Rice Soup)